admiremeforever1/first_website/README.md

 # student portfolio

-hey welcome to my protfolio
+Hey welcome to my protfolio.

-it  is comming soon
+It  is comming soon,

- i will publish it tomorrow
+I will publish it tomorrow.

+For now i know -

+1. Javascript

+2. NodeJS

+3. Repl.it

+4. CHALK